-This report was published in 2024.
+This report was originally published in 2024 and has since been updated.
 You can find additions to this Report at tyrestewardship.org.au.
 This Report is designed as an iterative document that will be modified and updated as the research advances.